frederic-perez/AmE-dictionary/data/dictionary.md

 __grass-roots<sup>1</sup>__ _n_
 __grass-roots<sup>2</sup>__ _adj_ _Grass-roots campaign._
 __grassroots__ _pl n_ :two::hammer: _A grassroots effort._
-__grassy knoll__ A metaphor and a source of irony when referring to a suspicion, conspiracy, or a cover-up of some type.
-The word knoll is associated with the tragic assassination of President John F. Kennedy, who was shot in Dallas just as his motorcade passed a grassy knoll.
 __grate<sup>1</sup>__ _n_ :three::hammer: (grates) :camera: _Cast iron grates._ _He needed both hands to pull the stiff grate._
 __grate<sup>2</sup>__ _v_ :six: (grates, grated, grating) Have an irritating effect. _Syn_ irritate, jar _The buzzing sound grated on her nerves._ _It also can be grating._ _Fresh grated carrots._
 __gratify__ _v_ Yield (to); give satisfaction to. _Syn_ pander, indulge _No ruler should put troops into the field merely to gratify his own spleen; no general should fight a battle simply out of pique._